poiyomi/PoiyomiDocs/changelog/2025-08-29-poiyomi-pro-9.3.41-changelog.md

 hide_table_of_contents: true
 authors:
   poiyomi
-tags: [shader, vrchat, updates, update]
+tags: [shader, vrchat, updates, update, pro]
 ---

 This update to the Pro shader contains some new features (including a new Particle shader!) and some new UI improvements.
 You can download it now from [pro.poiyomi.com](https://pro.poiyomi.com) by logging in via your Patreon account.